race-against-ai/control_panel_selfdrivingcar/README.md

-# Control Panel Self-Driving Car
+# Control Panel for Self-Driving Car

-This is a GUI panel to control the self-driving car.

-Functions of the components:
-- **Buttons**:
+The **Control Panel** serves as the main GUI interface to control and monitor the self-driving car.
+It allows users to adjust the car's behavior, stream its current view, and manage various operational aspects.

+## Features

+### Buttons

-  - Start: Initiates the main loop of the car.
-It must be enabled for all other functions and disabled when you stop the GUI.
+- **Start**: Initiates the car's main loop.
+Note: This button must be enabled to activate all other functionalities.
+Ensure it is disabled before stopping the GUI.

-  - Stream: Streams the current view of the car.
+- **Stream**: Displays the live camera feed from the car.

-  - Motor: Enables the driving functions of the car (the motor button on the car must be enabled).
+- **Motor**: Activates the car's driving functions.
+Note: The motor button on the car must also be enabled.

-  - Process: Displays the processing times of different algorithm parts.
+- **Process**: Shows the processing times of different parts of the car's algorithms.

-  - Debug: [Functionality not specified]
+- **Debug**: [Functionality to be defined].

-  - Fullscreen: Switches the GUI to fullscreen mode.
+- **Fullscreen**: Switches the GUI to fullscreen mode for better visibility.

-- **Vertical Sliders**:
+### Vertical Sliders

-  - Curvespeed: Adjusts the car's speed in curves (max: ).
+- **Curvespeed**: Adjusts the car's speed when navigating curves.

-  - Straightlinespeed: Adjusts the car's speed on straight lines (max: ).
+- **Straightlinespeed**: Adjusts the car's speed when driving on straight lines.

-How to start:
+## Usage

+### Steps to Operate the Control Panel

-1. Start the GUI.
+1. Launch the GUI.
-2. Adjust the sliders for curvespeed and straightlinespeed.
+2. Adjust the **Curvespeed** and **Straightlinespeed** sliders to set the car's desired behavior.
-3. Enable the motor button.
+3. Enable the **Motor** button to activate the driving functions.

-**Important:** Do not close the control panel before turning off the start button!
+4. Use the **Start** button to begin the car's main loop.
+5. Optionally, enable additional features like **Stream**, **Process**, or **Fullscreen** for monitoring and optimization.

+### Important Note

+Before closing the control panel, ensure the **Start** button is turned off to safely stop the car's operations.